MoAly98/mellowgate/README.md

 #### Testing
 - Add unit tests for all new functionality using pytest
-- Ensure all tests pass before submitting changes: `make test` or `pytest tests/`
+- Ensure all tests pass before submitting changes: `make test`
-- Maintain test coverage (currently 48.5%, focused on core functions with 92% coverage)
-- Use descriptive test names and docstrings explaining what each test validates
+- Use descriptive test names and clear test organization
-- Organize tests into logical test classes (TestBound, TestBranch, etc.)
 - Test both success cases and error conditions
-- Use fixtures for common test setup (e.g., theta values, problem instances)
+- Use fixtures for common test setup
-- Run `make test-cov` for detailed HTML coverage reports

 #### Documentation
 - Update docstrings when changing function signatures